rminko/sandbox/chessboard/README.md

 Run by maven
 -------------------------------------
-1. To start user dialog and choose you oun configuration:
+1. To start user dialog and choose your own configuration:
 $ mvn clean install exec:java -DskipTests=true
 2. To see results for targen task:
 $ mvn clean test